jrheard/blog/python/caesar.md

 title:  "Madison CS 3-4: Caesar Cipher"
 ---

-In this project, you'll write a program that takes a plaintext sentence like `THE WEATHER IS NICE TODAY` and converts it to a ciphertext sentence like `GUR JRNGURE VF AVPR GBQNL`.

-The program can also convert ciphertext *back* to plaintext, when given the right key.
-The program can also attempt to brute-force decode the ciphertext.
+In this project, you'll write a program that takes a **plaintext** sentence like `THE WEATHER IS NICE TODAY` and converts it to a **ciphertext** sentence like `GUR JRNGURE VF AVPR GBQNL`.
+The program can also convert ciphertext *back* to plaintext, when given the right **key**.

-Don't worry, you're about to learn what all those words mean!
+Don't worry, you're about to learn what those words mean!

 <div class="message">
 <p>All of the words and pictures between this gray box and the next gray box have been copy-pasted directly from Al Swiegart's excellent book "Invent Your Own Computer Games With Python".
 I've made a few very minor edits.</p>